decasia/scrivener-to-git/README.md

 [Script output will follow]
 ```

+You may then point your repository at some offsite provider (I like BitBucket), use git tools to visualize your project history, or whatever else you like using Git for.

 # Limitations

 - This is not set up to handle multiple Scrivener projects at a time.
-It will export whatever project is open in Scrivener to the git repo that you select.
+It will export whatever project is open in Scrivener to the git repo that you specify.
 - The "Draft" folder in Scrivener is what will get exported.
 - This currently uses plain text only.
 No pictures or formatting will get preserved.
+- The export folder will need cleanup from time to time.
+- The export only works in one direction.
+There is no way to update Scrivener with any changes you make in the Git repository.
+My theory is that Scrivener is the place where you do all your writing, and Git is just a mirror where version tracking can happen.